coenvalk/coenvalk.github.io/_pages/index.md

 permalink: /
 ---

-This is my personal page filled with my thoughts and personal projects.
+Welcome to my personal blog and portfolio.
+Here I will occasionally share my thoughts and any projects I'm currently working on.